 As described herein, the Selling Securityholders named in this prospectus or their permitted transferees, may resell from time to time up to 9,848,762 shares of Common Stock and 2,411,848 Warrants.
 We are registering the offer and sale of these securities to satisfy certain registration rights we have granted.
 The Selling Securityholders may offer, sell or distribute all or a portion of the securities hereby registered publicly or through private transactions at prevailing market prices or at negotiated prices.
+Our registration of these securities does not mean that the Selling Securityholders will offer or sell any of the securities offered hereby.
 We will not receive any of the proceeds from such sales of the shares of our Common Stock or Warrants, except with respect to amounts received by us upon the exercise of the Warrants.
-We will bear all costs, expenses and fees in connection with the registration of these securities, including with regard to compliance with state securities or "blue sky" laws.
-The Selling Securityholders will bear all commissions and discounts, if any, attributable to their sale of shares of our Common Stock or Warrants.
-See section entitled "Plan of Distribution" beginning on page 136 of this prospectus.
+We could receive up to an aggregate of approximately \$74.9 million from the exercise of all Warrants, assuming the exercise in full of such warrants for cash at a price of \$11.50 per share.
+The likelihood that the Selling Securityholders will exercise their Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the market price of our Common Stock.
+On May 25, 2023, the closing price of our Common Stock was \$5.00 per share.
+If the market price of our Common Stock continues to be less than the exercise price, it is unlikely that holders will exercise the Warrants, and therefore unlikely that we will receive any proceeds from the exercise of these warrants and options in the near future, or at all.
+See "Risk Factors-There is no guarantee that the Warrants will be in the money, and they may expire worthless" for more information.